 Water infrastructure hero

-Texas Eyes Billions for Water Infrastructure
+Texas Legislature Approves Billions for Water Infrastructure

 Abbott asked the state legislature to allocate $1 billion a year over 10 years to fund new water supplies and repairs on existing pipes.
-Abbott also advocated for investing in existing rural water programs, developing new water supply strategies, and creating a long-term funding stream for critical water infrastructure.
+He also advocated investing in existing rural water programs, developing new water supply strategies, and creating a long-term funding stream for critical water infrastructure.
+These proposed investments were intended to support the state’s water infrastructure and supplies for the next 50 years.

 Jason Vreeland Headshot